ripyanr/canvas-api-php-library/README.md

 # Extending the API class

 If you need additional functionality like logging or caching, you can write your own `CanvasApi` wrapper class that extends this `CanvasApi` class.
-The most common use cases would be to set some default values for the Config and Adapter classes, perhaps in the constructor, or to utilize the `beforeExecution()` and `afterExecution()` methods to perform additional operations before the transaction is kicked off or after it is finished.
+The most common use cases would be to set some default values for the Config and Adapter classes, perhaps in the constructor, or to override the `execute()` method to perform additional operations before the transaction is kicked off or after it is finished.

 # Questions?
 Concerns?